-- 368. For large values of n, which is larger, n^2 or 2^n ?
-Use mathematical induction to prove that you are correct. - 369.
+- 365. For large values of n, which is larger, n^2 or 2^n ?
+Use mathematical induction to prove that you are correct.
+Online hint.
+A second online hint. - 366.
 What is wrong with the following attempt at an inductive proof that all integers in any consecutive set of n integers are equal for every positive integer n?
-For an arbitrary integer i, all integers from i to i are equal,
+For an arbitrary integer i, all integers from i to i are equal, so our statement is true when n=1.
+Now suppose k>1 and all integers in any consecutive set of k-1 integers are equal.
+Let S be a set of k consecutive integers.
+By the inductive hypothesis, the first k-1 elements of S are equal and the last k-1 elements of S are equal.
+Therefore all the elements in the set S are equal.
+Thus by the principle of mathematical induction, for every positive n, every n consecutive integers are equal.
+Online hint.

-B.1.4 Strong Induction
+B.2 Strong Induction

 One way of looking at the principle of mathematical induction is that it tells us that if we know the "first" case of a theorem and we can derive each other case of the theorem from a smaller case, then the theorem is true in all cases.
-However the particular way in which we stated the theorem is rather restrictive in that it requires us to derive each case from the immediately preceding case.
-This restriction is not necessary, and removing it leads us to a more general statement of the principal of mathematical induction which people often call the strong principle of mathematical induction.
+However, the particular way in which we stated the theorem is rather restrictive in that it requires us to derive each case from the immediately preceding case.
+This restriction is not necessary, and removing it leads us to a more general statement of the principle of mathematical induction which people often call the strong principle of mathematical induction.
 It states: